RedCoal27/oneiric_tools/readme.md

 ## How to use it

 Use /function oneiric_tools:get/whateweryouwant

-the function "all" get all the data from the head
+The function "all" get all the data from the head